zepedaj/soleil/docs/source/content/modifiers.rst

    class A:
        a:(hidden,name('__a__'),cast(int)) = '3'

-Most modifiers can also be applied to classes using the following syntax:
+They can also be applied to member classes (and any to-be-defined variable) using the following syntax:

 .. testcode::